 Good to know: Make sure everyone’s hands have something to do.
 Pockets are fine for one person but not both.

 Again, for this pose, there are various possibilities, you can both look at the camera, one of you can look at the camera and the other at his/her partner, or you may also look at each other.

 Here as well, feel free to look at the camera or at each other.

-Tips: walk a bit slower than what you would usually do.
-If you feel awkward with the hand which is not occupied holding your partner’s hand, you can put it in your pocket if you have one or hold on to an accessory, your scarf or necklace for example.
+Tips: walk a bit slower than you would usually do.
+If you feel awkward with the hand which is not occupied holding your partner’s hand, you can put it in your pocket if you have one or hold on to an accessory, your scarf, or necklace for example.

 4- Bodies close together